How to Help Your Child Build Excellent Credit Before Graduation

 At that point, I knew when I had children I’d need to teach them about finances and how to build credit for the first time.
 So once I had children one of my many goals as a parent was to help them build excellent credit before graduating high school.

-The last thing I wanted was for my children to start their adult life in debt with poor credit because once those holes dug it’s not easy to get out of it.
+The last thing I wanted was for my children to start their adult life in debt with poor credit because once those holes are dug it’s not easy to get out of it.
 Our oldest son had excellent credit by the time he graduated high school and I’m confident our younger one will too.
 Here’s how we helped our children build excellent credit.

 1. Financial Responsibility